fauna/fauna-js/README.md

 The query timeout is the time, in milliseconds, that Fauna will spend executing your query before aborting with a 503 Timeout error.
 If a query timeout occurs, the driver will throw an instance of `QueryTimeoutError`.

-The query timeout can be set using the `ClientConfiguration.query_timeout_ms` option.
+The query timeout can be set using the `query_timeout_ms` client configuration option.
 The default value if you do not provide one is 5000 ms (5 seconds).

 ```javascript
 const client = new Client({ query_timeout_ms: 20_000 });
 ```

-The query timeout can also be set to a different value for each query using the `QueryOptions.query_timeout_ms` option.
+The query timeout can also be set to a different value for each query using the `query_timeout_ms` query option.
 Doing so overrides the client configuration when performing this query.

 ```javascript
 const response = await client.query(myQuery, { query_timeout_ms: 20_000 });